NeerChayaphon/Medical-Consultation-System/README.md

 ## Technology
   1. React and TailwindCSS are use to build the client Frontend of the website.
   2. Node.js and Express are use for the backend server and RESTful API
   3. Socket.io is use to implement an Online/Offline feature for doctor.
-Doctor that have login to the system and doesn't have a consultation at the moment will be consider Online (available for patient).
-Doctor that have sign out, close the brower tab or in a current consultation will consider offline (not available for patient).
+Doctor that have login to the system and doesn't have a consultation at the moment will be consider as Online (available for patient).
+Doctor that have sign out, close the brower tab or in a current consultation will be consider as offline (not available for patient).
 These features are implement by socket.io room that use to manage the room for consultation.
+     They are 2 main socket.io room.
+      1. General doctor room (Doctors that are in this room mean that the doctor is Online and available for patient)
+      2. Individual doctor room (Room for consultation)

 ## To run this project